awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Greenplum.md

 ## Connecting to Greenplum Database as a source<a name="CHAP_Source.Greenplum.Connecting"></a>

-Use the following procedure to connect to your Greenplum source database with the AWS SCT\.
+Use the following procedure to connect to your Greenplum source database with AWS SCT\.

 **To connect to a Greenplum source database**